-Under (e) no survey is required, providing the Government land surveys (sections, township, range) embrace the placer claim.
+Under (e) no survey is required, providing the Government land surveys (sections, township, range) embrace the placer claim and the claim as located conforms to such survey.

-Some Arizona attorneys are of the opinion that the "discovery" or "location" work required to be done on a lode claim need not be done upon a placer claim.
+Some Arizona attorneys are of the opinion that the "discovery" or "location" work required to be done on a lode claim need not to be done upon a placer claim.
 It is to be noted, however, that the Federal law (Sec.
 2329, R.S.) provides that

-"Claims usually called 'placers' . . . shall be subject to entry and patent, under like circumstances and conditions . . . a sare provided for vein or lode claims . . ."
+"Claims usually called 'placers' . . . shall be subject to entry and patent, under like circumstances and conditions . . . as are provided for vein or lode claims . . .

-The U.S. Supreme Court has held that a placer location must have the requisites of discovery, citizenship, marking boundaries, "... and performance of the representation work."
+The U. S. Supreme Court has held that a placer location must have the requisites of discovery, citizenship, marking boundaries, "... and performance of the representation work."